Harrow College

-Harrow College is a further education college in England with two campuses, in Harrow and Harrow Weald.
+Harrow College is a further education college in England with two campuses (both in Harrow) - one at the foot of Harrow-on-the-Hill and the other in Harrow Weald.
 It was established in 1999 by the merger of two tertiary colleges; in 2017 it legally merged with Uxbridge College, and in 2023 merged with Richmond upon Thames College, forming Harrow, Richmond & Uxbridge Colleges (HRUC).

 Harrow College is (as of 2013) medium-sized and had over 2,400 full-time and 4,700 part-time learners.
 It also forms part of the London Borough of Harrow's Harrow Sixth Form Collegiate.

 History

-The college can date back to the early 20th century; Harrow County School for Girls was founded in Lowlands Road near Harrow town centre in 1914, while Harrow Weald County Grammar School was opened in Brookshill, Harrow Weald in 1933.
+The college can date back to the early 20th century; Harrow County School for Girls was founded in Lowlands Road near present-day Harrow town centre in 1914, while Harrow Weald County Grammar School was opened in Brookshill, Harrow Weald in 1933.
 Until the 1970s these were grammar schools before a re-organisation turned them into sixth form colleges called Lowlands and Harrow Weald respectively.

 In 1987 the tertiary colleges Greenhill College and Weald College were established in their place when the borough of Harrow adopted a tertiary provision system.
 A third tertiary college called Elm Park College was also established, while the former Hatch End-based Harrow College for Further Education closed down to make way for these, and the Catholic St Dominic's Sixth Form College remained unaffected by the tertiary system.
 Greenhill and Weald colleges eventually merged on 1 August 1999, creating Harrow College.

 On 1 August 2017, Harrow College merged with Uxbridge College to form Harrow College & Uxbridge College (HCUC).

 On 4 January 2023, HCUC merged with Richmond upon Thames College to form Harrow, Richmond & Uxbridge Colleges (HRUC).

 Location

 Teaching takes place at the Harrow on the Hill campus on Lowlands Road and at the Harrow Weald campus in Harrow Weald as well as two smaller, dedicated construction-focused units; Whitefriars Centre and Harrow Skills Centre.

 In 2015, the college opened two new buildings: The Enterprise Centre at the Harrow on the Hill campus and Spring House for supported learning at the Harrow Weald campus.

 Harrow College has been awarded a Centre of Excellence for the Hearing Impaired, which is the only centre of its kind in North West London.
-The college is also a member of the Westminster Centre of Excellence in Teacher Training (CETT).

 It holds the Pre School Learning Alliance kite mark.